A Two-Step Distribution System State Estimator with Grid Constraints and Mixed Measurements: Proposed Methods for State Estimation

 \subsection{Power flow solution plus optimal linear update}

-The methods \eqref{eq:WLSpolar} and \eqref{eq:WLSrect} are iterative, and thus can become computationally expensive as the size of the network $N$ increases.
-This may be a limitation in large distribution systems when fast calculations are required every few seconds.
-Therefore, we propose an alternative method splitting the problem into two parts as in \cite{schenato2014bayesian}: first, we use only the constraints and the load estimates $S_\text{pseudo}$ available beforehand to solve the power flow problem offline and to obtain a prior solution defined as $V_ \text{prior}$; then, we update in real-time the solution using the measurements $z_\text{measL},z_\text{measNL}$ to compute a better estimate, represented by $V_\text{post}$.
-We also prove that several alternatives for the update are equal under certain conditions.
+Using Newthon-Raphson for \eqref{eq:WLSpolar} and \eqref{eq:WLSrect} requires to solve in each iteration the linear system \eqref{eq:WLSLinSys} with approximately same size $N$ as the network.
+Consequently, this can become computationally expensive when applied to large distribution systems.
+Therefore, we propose an alternative method that splits the problem into two parts as in \cite{schenato2014bayesian}: first, we use only the constraints and the load estimates $S_\text{psd}$ available beforehand to solve the power flow problem offline and to obtain a prior solution defined as $V_ \text{prior}$; then, we update in real-time the solution using the measurements $z_\text{measL},z_\text{measNL}$ to compute a better estimate, represented by $V_\text{post}$.
+We also prove that two alternatives for the update, the minimum-variance and the maximum-likelihood estimator, are equal under certain conditions.